Proposal: Development a Place of Worship, with a parking lot, landscaping, and drainage improvements

 - Environmental Determination; Mitigated Determination of Nonsignificance issued Friday, June 24, 2016.

-- Environmental Determination Appeal Period is 14 days after issuance of the determination – Friday July 8, 2016; appeal of determination would be heard by City of Mukilteo Hearing Examiner
+- Environmental Determination Appeal Period is 14 days after issuance of the determination – Friday July 8, 2016.
+No appeal was filed.

 - Notice of Decision Appeal Period is 14 days after issuance of a decision; appeal of decision would be heard by City of Mukilteo Hearing Examiner

-To Be Added to A Parties of Interest List: Please contact the Permit Center at 425-263-8000 or by email.
+To Be Added to a Notified Party List: Please contact the Permit Center at 425-263-8000 or by email.

 Applicant Submittals (click on item to view):